 13. Please indicate your level of agreement with the proposed Agricultural Compensation Fund approach of maintaining flexibility to provide funding for projects that would provide the greatest benefits to agricultural production and economic activity in the Peace River region.
+15. Please provide any additional comments regarding the development of a Framework for an Agricultural Mitigation and Compensation Plan: (In consideration of privacy, do not identify yourself or other specific individuals in your written comments.
+Any comments including self-identification or identification of third parties will be discarded.)
 Strongly Agree Somewhat Agree Neither Agree Nor Disagree Somewhat Disagree Strongly Disagree